likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Step 3: Discard the list of tokens.

     This structure is nice because it enables separation of the "tokenization" and "interpretation" logic.
 The down-side to this structure is the extra work that must be done at run-time: allocating and discarding the temporary token list, writing-and-reading the tokens to-and-from the list, and sharing the list between different parts of the program.  [fasteval](https://github.com/likebike/fasteval) uses a specialized parser that is able to generate an AST directly from a string, without using tokens.
-This produces the same result with much less work.
+This produces the same result in less than half the time.

-* **Data:**  When designing your data structures, try to make them *"infallible"* -- i.e. design them so that it is *impossible* to represent an invalid value.
+* **<span id=reduce-redundancy-data>Data:</span>**  When designing your data structures, try to make them *"infallible"* -- i.e. design them so that it is *impossible* to represent an invalid value.
 If you know that a value will always be valid, you don't need to perform validity checks at runtime.

     Here is an easy-to-understand example from [fasteval](https://github.com/likebike/fasteval): the AST node representing a `min(...)` variadic function call.
 Example usage is `min(3, 2.25, x, -4)` or even `min(3)`, but `min()` with no args is not valid.
 Originally, I designed the data structure like this: